nirhjah/seng302-project/README.md

 ### 2 - Using the application
 > User need to have an account to access most functionality of the application.
-> - There are no default credentials provided
+> - There is a default account, that is already confirmed
+> - Username/Email: admin@gmail.comes
->
+> - Password: 1

 ## How to run tests
 From the root directory ...